xdvz55a/test1/Event_Notification_Framework_Admin.rst

 **Schema**

-:Authentication: Authentication model (oauth, key) :aws:rep:deleting: Updated by AWS for Multi-Region Replication :aws:rep:updatedatetime: Updated by AWS for Multi-Region Replication :aws:rep:updateregion: Update by AWS for Multi-Region Replication
+:Authentication: Authentication model (oauth, key)
+:aws-rep-deleting: Updated by AWS for Multi-Region Replication
+:aws-rep-updatedatetime: Updated by AWS for Multi-Region Replication
+:aws-rep-updateregion: Update by AWS for Multi-Region Replication
 :updatedby: User which updated the record
 :CallBackURL: Subscriber URL to push events
 :ClientName: Name of the Publisher/Subscriber what should this align with? functional area, partner id?